LuigiLegion/gatsby-portfolio-site/content/blog/minyan-tracker/index.md

 ### Tech Stack:

-Built using Node.js and Firebase on the backend, and React, Redux, and Materialize.css on the frontend.
+Built using Node.js and Firebase on the backend and React, Redux, and Materialize on the frontend.

 ### Dev Team: